 For Developing Art Skills

-“Drawing with Children” by Mona Brookes.
-This book provides an array of lessons and exercises that can help children — and adult beginners — develop the perceptual and analytical skills needed to more accurately represent the things they see, on paper.
+“Keys to Drawing” by Bert Dodson.
+Straight forward, and no-nonsense.
+This book provides an array of short lessons and practice “projects” that can help beginning illustrators — adults or children — develop the perceptual and analytical skills needed to more accurately represent the things they see, on paper.